-3 Simple Methods To Repair Corrupt WMV Files
+3 Simple Methods to Repair Corrupt WMV Files

 If you’re a Microsoft Windows user, you would be familiar with WMV files.
 WMV file is a pack of video codecs and the corresponding video coding formats developed by Microsoft.
 WMV stands for Windows Media Video designed to be compatible with the range of Windows operating systems.
 Because of WMV files’ specific design and structure, they aren’t compatible with MacOS, and if you try to play a .wmv video file on an Apple device, it won’t run.

 Similar to other format video files, a WMV file can also turn corrupt or damaged and won’t run in Windows Media Player – the default media player of Microsoft Windows.
-Below are possible errors or types of corruption which you may face.
+Below are possible errors or types of corruption that you may face.

 - Frozen Frame/Frame Freeze